botpress/botpress/docs/guide/docs/developers/analytics.md

 ### Increment

 You can use `increment` to increment a specific metric by 1.
-You can set a bigger increment with the `count` param.
+You can set a bigger increment with the `increment` param.

 ### Decrement

 You can use `decrement` to decrement a specific metric by 1.
-You can set a bigger increment with the `count` param.
+You can set a bigger increment with the `increment` param.